ElhamKhan859/Ultimate-Torrent-Scrapper-Public/README.md

-# Ultimate Torrent Scraper - User Manual
+# Ultimate Torrent Scraper (BITCHE) - User Manual

 ## Introduction

-Ultimate Torrent Scraper is a powerful desktop application that allows you to search for torrents across multiple popular torrent websites simultaneously.
+Ultimate Torrent Scraper (BITCHE) is a powerful desktop application that allows you to search for torrents across multiple popular torrent websites simultaneously.
 With its user-friendly interface and comprehensive search capabilities, you can easily find the content you're looking for from various sources.

 ![Alt Text](Snap.gif)